 Champerty and maintenance

-These are ancient legal principles which state that a funder of a claim cannot control how the claimant runs their case.
-There are some who think that this means funding is not permitted.
-Champerty and maintenance do not restrict litigation funding, which is supported by case law and in public policy statements.
+These are ancient legal principles which state that a funder of a case cannot control how the claimant runs their case.
+There are still some who think that this means funding is not permitted.
+Champerty and maintenance do not restrict Litigation Funding, which is supported by case law and in public policy statements.
 See Arkin, the Civil Justice Council and Chapter 11 of The Jackson Report.

 Civil Justice Council ('CJC')

 An Advisory Public Body established under the Civil Procedure Act 1997 with responsibility for overseeing and coordinating the modernisation of the civil justice system.
 It provides advice to the Secretary of State for Constitutional Affairs on the effectiveness of aspects of the civil justice system, and makes recommendations to test, review or conduct research into specific areas. www.civiljusticecouncil.gov.uk

 In 2007 the CJC published a report recommending the acceptance of third party funding. http://www.civiljusticecouncil.gov.uk/files/future_funding_litigation_paper_v117_final.pdf

 Civil litigation is a legal dispute between two or more parties that seek money damages or specific performance rather than criminal sanctions.
 A lawyer who specializes in civil litigation is known as a “litigator” or “trial lawyer.”
 Lawyers who practice civil litigation represent parties in trials, hearings, arbitrations and mediations before administrative agencies, foreign tribunals and federal, state and local courts.

 Any party bringing a claim or claims in litigation, arbitration or tribunal.
 Harbour does not currently fund defendants to cases unless they have a good counterclaim.